-The International Common Criteria and Criteria Guide version 2020 for Engineering Programs have been approved by IABEE Executive Committee on 16 January 2020.
+The International Common Criteria and Criteria Guide version 2023 for Engineering Programs have been approved by IABEE Executive Committee on 18 February 2023.
+This version replaces the 2022 version and is started to be used from 2023~2024 Evaluation Cycle for programs requesting new or re-accreditation evaluation.

-This 2020 version document replaces the version published in 2015.
-Changes made in this version are as follows: